 HEAD-TURNING ACTIVEWEAR

 Guess is presenting activewear for men and women with inspirations spanning three main themes: travel, space and urban life.
 Vivid colors – pink, yellow, light gray and, for men, a bold beach-like palette of primary tones – meet cyber inspirations with a lot of silver and reflective, shimmering materials.
-Retro and heritage motifs are key while contemporary silhouettes, logo maximalism, fleece, nylon and softshell mix make the garments gym-to-street ready.
+Retro and heritage motifs are key, while contemporary silhouettes, logo maximalism, fleece, nylon and softshell mix make the garments gym-to-street ready.
 With apparel for the future and for the beach, the line comprises clothes to be worn at home and to impress.

 guess.com